chlcosta/cryptocurrency-wordlist/README.md

 # Cryptocurrency wordlist for Forensic
-Wordlist from cryptocurrency keywords.
-Used for forensic keyword research.
+Cryptocurrency wordlist for forensic keyword research.